gomorpheus/morpheus-docs/getting_started/installation/distributed/full/perconaTls.rst

        [root@allDbNodes]# grep -i denied /var/log/audit/audit.log | grep mysqld_t

-   If there are any results, run the following to update the SELinux Policy:
+   If there are any results, address the source or update the SELinux Policy to resolve.

+..   #.
+Set SELinux to permissive.

    .. code-block:: bash